-Cash, cash equivalents and restricted cash reported within the consolidated statement of cash flows includes \$0.3 million of restricted investments, which are reflected in other long-term assets in the consolidated balance sheet at both December 31, 2018 (Successor) and 2017 (Successor).
-These restricted investments represents restricted cash held in accordance with the provisions of a long-term operating lease agreement held as security for performance under the Company's covenants and obligations within the agreement through January 2024.
+Cash, cash equivalents and restricted cash reported within the consolidated statement of cash flows includes \$0.3 million of restricted investments, which are reflected in other long-term assets in the consolidated balance sheet at both December 31, 2019 and 2018.
+These restricted investments represent restricted cash held in accordance with the provisions of a long-term operating lease agreement held as security for performance under the Company's covenants and obligations within the agreement through January 2024.